Overview

 Lecture slides

-- Part IV – Argument Mining (slides)
+- Part IV – Argument Mining (slides from previous year)

-- Part V – Argument Assessment (slides)
+- Part V – Argument Assessment (slides from previous year)

-- Part VI – Argument Generation (slides)
+- Part VI – Argument Generation (slides from previous year)

-- Part VIII – Conclusion (slides)
+- Part VIII – Conclusion (slides from previous year)

 Organizational information

-- Organizational course Information (slides)
+- Organizational course Information (slides from previous year)